-Store as packaged in the closed canister at 2°-30°C. The test dipstick is stable through the expiration date printed on the canister label.
-The test dipstick must remain in the closed canister until use.
+Store as packaged in the sealed pouch at 2-30°C. The test device is stable through the expiration date printed on the sealed pouch.
+The test device must remain in the sealed pouch until use.
 DO NOT FREEZE.
 Do not use beyond the expiration date.
-Note: once the canister has been opened, the remaining test dipsticks are stable for 12 months.

-SPECIMEN COLLECTION AND PREPARATION
+SPECIMEN COLLECTION AND PREPARATION URINE ASSAY